OpenDataDSL/website/blog/2023-03-15-excel-collaboration/index.md

 Any SMART curves based on the traders curves, the market data or both will automatically be built and pushed to any users or systems listening for them.

 :::tip Data-On-Demand!
-A real-time collaborative system means there is no need to refresh or run data collection processes
+A real-time collaborative system means there is no need to refresh or run data collection processes.
 :::

 ## Next steps